donalharrison/no1_system/docs/characters/character creation.md

 <summary>
 <strong>Idealistic</strong>
 </summary>
 <p>You hold an unwavering belief in a set of ideals or a vision for a better world.
-This idealism drives you to make sacrifices and take risks to bring about positive change, but it can also make you inflexible or disappointed by reality..
+This idealism drives you to make sacrifices and take risks to bring about positive change, but it can also make you inflexible or disappointed by reality.
 While some see you as a beacon of hope, others might view you as naive or impractical.</p>
 </details>

 </div>